ArchitGarg-AG/Learning_C_Programing/README.md

 # Learning_C_Programing
-Here, I post about what I have been learned about C.... and This is MY First GitHub Repositry as well.
+Here, I post about what I have been learned about C.... and This is My   First GitHub Repositry as well.
 <br>
 <br>
 Author:- Archit Garg